 Each residence hall has a professional residence hall director, with a special interest and training in residence education.
-The Residence Hall Director oversees the general day-to-day operations of the hall, supervises the Residence Life Advisors (RLAs), works closely with Hall Council to plan programs and activities for the hall, and is available for help with personal problems that may arise throughout the year.
+The Residence Hall Director oversees the general day-to-day operations of the hall, supervises the Residence Life Advisors (RLAs), works closely with residents within the hall and Hall Forums to plan programs and activities for the hall, and is available for help with personal problems that may arise throughout the year.
 The Residence Hall Director lives in the apartment on the main floor of each of the halls in order to be accessible and available.
 Residence Hall Directors also serve the university in another capacity outside their halls, working in collateral assignments in a number of student-focused departments.

 Who We Are

 The residence hall staff is comprised of student Residence Life Advisors (RLAs) and professional Residence Hall Directors (RHDs), who are all here to make sure your college experience is the best it can be.

 Residence Life Advisors are selected and trained upper class students living in the residence halls who have demonstrated leadership capabilities.
 RLAs are probably the first Lawrentians you will meet, and they will assist you in getting to know other students and help you begin the adjustment to college life.

 RLAs strive to create a positive residential community by assisting fellow students with their academic, social, and emotional needs.
 A resource to residents, RLAs work to help you establish friendships, feel at home, and find your niche on campus.
 Through programming and positive role modeling, the RLAs work to foster a safe, comfortable, and welcoming community.